 I have more than 20 years experience with the Social Security Administration, most recently as an SSA Administrative

 Law Judge.
 I understand the requirements for Social Security disability, retirement, and survivors' benefits.
 I know

-I know the eligibility requirements for Supplemental Security Income (SSI).
+the eligibility requirements for Supplemental Security Income (SSI).

 As a former employee of the Social Security Administration (SSA), I have taken many claims for the various types of